Azure-Samples/contoso-chat/docs/README.md

 The end-to-end developer experience is streamlined by the use of four core components in our developer platform:
 - **Azure AI Studio**: A unified platform for exploring AI models, managing AI application resources, and building AI projects.
 It supports both code-first (SDK) and low-code (UI) approaches for building generative AI applications end-to-end.
-- **Promptflow**: An open-source framework that simplifies the ideation and evaluation phases of this workflow with support for
+- **prompty**: An open-source framework that simplifies the ideation and evaluation phases of this workflow with support for
   - _prompty assets_ for simplifying your prompt engineering process
   - _dag-flow_ option for building applications as a directed acyclic graph
   - _flex-flow_ option (new) that supports more flexibility in tool integrations